 If the data is critical and you have to know you have received everything then you need a way of checking.
 There are many different ways of doing this but, as always, I like to keep it simple if I can.
 In the few cases where I wanted to know for sure I have received everything I used a basic checksum value and a count of the number of times data has been sent and appended the count to the data.
 This means, if I get a block of data and the checksum is not correct I know it is corrupted and can request a resend.
 If every block of data is numbered; block1, block2, block3, I have a simple way of checking that I have received every block and if one is missing it can be resent.

-The few posts go through methods for sending serial data from one Arduino to another.
+The next couple of posts go through methods for sending serial data from one Arduino to another.
 In all the examples I use physical wires to connect the Arduinos but the wires can be replaced by any wireless module that speaks UART such as Bluetooth modules.
-And although I give examples of Arduino to Arduino, the same techniques can be used when receiving data from the serial monitor.
+And although I give examples of Arduino to Arduino, the same techniques can be used when receiving serial data from any device.